claytoncollie/claytoncollie/README.md

 ### Hi there, I'm Clayton 👋

-- 🔭 I’m currently working for @content-pilot building law firm websites
+- 🔭 I’m currently working for @10up
-- 🌱 I’m currently learning Codeception, PHPStan, and all things testing
+- 🌱 I’m currently learning React, Gutenberg, and all the javascripts
 - ⚡ Fun fact **I am a WordPress Core Contributor**

 ### Languages and Tools: